Kavish-Paraswar/Facial_Recognition-based-Employee-System/README.md

-# 👨‍💼 Employee Management System using Facial Recognition
+#  Facial-Recognition based Employee System

 A contactless, real-time employee attendance system that uses facial recognition with the **LBPH algorithm**.
 Built with **Python**, **Flask**, and **SQLite**, it provides a secure and efficient way to manage attendance and employee records.